 This audit included a review of the arrangements in place within the Board to deal with Health and Safety (H&S) issues.
-The main objective of the audi as ev ie he B a d's v e all a ange e n s de aling i h H&S issues and to consider whether these are adequate.
+The main objective of the audit was to review the Board's overall arrangements for dealing with H&S issues and to consider whether these are adequate.